rlivings39/learning-rust/README.md

 ```

 Putting `?` after something returning a `Result` means to return the error from the function if there is one.
 Otherwise the `Ok` value is returned from the expression.

+`?` causes the `from` function to be called on the error to covert it to the type declared in the containing function declaration.

+`?` can be chained and used as a value.
+It can only be used on expression in functions where the expression's type matches the function's return type.

+`?` also works with `Option`.

+The `Result::ok` and `Option::ok_or` allow converting `Result` to `Option` and vice versa.